jjvanzon/JJs-Reference-Architecture/api.md

 }
 ```

-It might be is advised that the bridge table not to rely on a composite key of the two `ID's` of the related entities.
+It might be is advised that the bridge table not to rely on a composite key of the two `ID's` of the related [entities](patterns.md#entity).
 A single surrogate `ID` field might do better.

 <img src="images/bridge-entity-table-with-surrogate-key.png" width="200"/>

-This is because it gives 1 handle to the combination of 2 thing, giving [`ORM`](#orm) less difficulty managing things under the hood, prevents passing around composite keys all the time, less good hashing keys, URL's that look more difficult, etc.
+This is because it gives 1 handle to the combination of 2 thing, giving [`ORM`](#orm) less difficulty managing things under the hood, prevents passing around composite keys, lower quality hashing keys, URL's that look more difficult, etc.

 #### Binary Fields

 You might not want to map binary and other serialized data fields using [`NHibernate`](#nhibernate), because it can harm performance quite a bit.

-Retrieving some loose fields of an entity, would also retrieve a blob in that case.
+Retrieving some loose fields of an [entity](patterns.md#entity), would also retrieve a blob in that case.
 As wel as saving a whole blob, when changing just a few fields.
 That data transmission can be quite a bottle-neck sometimes.

 Using separate [`SQL`](#sql) statements for retrieving blobs might be a better alternative.

 #### Inheritance

-Particular surprises might emerge when using inheritance in your entity model at least while working with [`NHibernate`](#nhibernate).
-The main advance is to avoid inheritance at all in the entity models if you can.
+Particular surprises might emerge when using inheritance in your [entity](patterns.md#entity) model at least while working with [`NHibernate`](#nhibernate).
+The main advance is to avoid inheritance at all in the [entity](patterns.md#entity) models if you can.

-When retrieving an entity through [`ORM`](#orm), it is likely it will not return an instance of your entity type, but an instance of a type derived from your entity type, a so called ***proxy***.
-This proxy adds to your entity type a sort of connectedness to the database.
+When retrieving an [entity](patterns.md#entity) through [`ORM`](#orm), it is likely it will not return an instance of your [entity](patterns.md#entity) type, but an instance of a type derived from your [entity](patterns.md#entity) type, a so called ***proxy***.
+This proxy adds to your [entity](patterns.md#entity) type a sort of connectedness to the database.

-When you retrieved an entity from `HNibernate` that has inheritance, using the base type it returns a proxy of the base type instead of a proxy of the derived type, which makes reference comparisons between base proxies and derived class proxies fail.
+When you retrieved an [entity](patterns.md#entity) from `HNibernate` that has inheritance, using the base type it returns a proxy of the base type instead of a proxy of the derived type, which makes reference comparisons between base proxies and derived class proxies fail.

 You can then *unproxy* both and it will return the underlying object, which is indeed of the derived class, upon which reference comparison succeeds.

 But if you can also get failing reference comparisons another way.
 If you unproxied a derived type, and retrieve another proxy of the derived type, reference comparison might also fail.

-[ID comparison](code-style.md#entity-equality-by-id) could avoid this problem with entity equality checks.
+[ID comparison](code-style.md#entity-equality-by-id) could avoid this problem with [entity](patterns.md#entity) equality checks.

-This also means that to evaluate the *type*, you are better of unproxying, or it will return the proxy type instead of your entity type, which can be confusing.
+This also means that to evaluate the *type*, you are better of unproxying, or it will return the proxy type instead of your [entity](patterns.md#entity) type, which can be confusing.

-By now maybe it may be clear, why the main advice is not to use inheritance in the first place in your entity models, if at all possible.
+By now maybe it may be clear, why the main advice is not to use inheritance in the first place in your [entity](patterns.md#entity) models, if at all possible.

-An alternative for inheritance might be to use a `1-to-1` related object to represent the base of the entity.
+An alternative for inheritance might be to use a `1-to-1` related object to represent the base of the [entity](patterns.md#entity).
 Although, [`NHibernate`](#nhibernate) and other [`ORM's`](#orm) are  not a fan of `1 => 1` relationships either.
 Oh well, all in a day's work.
-Letting two entity types use a mutual `interface` might be an alternative too.
+Letting two [entity](patterns.md#entity) types use a mutual `interface` might be an alternative too.

 #### Generic Interfaces